-Inflation in the United States has been relatively low in recent years and did not have a significant impact on the results of operations for the Company's business for the periods reported in the consolidated financial statements.
+Inflation did not have a significant impact on the results of operations for the Company's business for the periods reported in the consolidated financial statements.
 We do not believe that inflation currently poses a material risk to the Company.
-The leases at our residential rental properties, which comprise approximately 70% of our revenue, are short-term in nature.
-Our longer-term commercial and retail leases would generally allow us to recover some increased costs in the event of significant inflation.
+The leases at our residential rental properties, which comprise approximately 67% of our revenue, are short-term in nature.
+Our longer-term commercial and retail leases would generally allow us to recover some increased operating costs in the event of significant inflation.

-Although the impact of inflation has been relatively insignificant in recent years, it does remain a factor in the United States economy and could increase the cost of acquiring or replacing properties in the future.
+Although the impact of inflation has been relatively insignificant in recent years, it has recently become a factor in the United States economy and could increase the cost of acquiring or replacing properties in the future.